ivanestro/learning_module_5_part_2/README.md

 - If the function.py file is being directly executed, then the code in the main guard will execute.

 - If the code in functions.py is being indirectly executed (e.g by way of unit tests) then the code in the main guard will not execute.

+## Additional Function and Unit Test Content

+- The course notes provide additional content on the subjects of Functions and Unit Testing.
+- This lecture focused on the techniques needed to complete Assignment 5.